Professional Context

 💡 Expert Advice & Considerations

-Don't rely solely on Perplexity for generating lecture notes, use it to identify knowledge gaps in your current curriculum and develop more effective discussion prompts to foster critical thinking.
+Veterans know to avoid depending on this system for generating lecture notes, use it to identify knowledge gaps in your current curriculum and develop more effective discussion prompts to foster critical thinking.

 Advanced Prompt Library